Kristina Larsen (rower): Club and state rowing

 Larsen was selected in a rowing talent identification program in 1993 aged just 15.
 She had already excelled in surf life saving, netball and athletics and was regarded as a promising all-round athlete.
 Her early rowing training was undertaken at the New South Wales Institute of Sports on Narrabeen Lakes where she developed her skills before receiving support from the AIS.
 By 1995 she was in the Australian junior representative squad and rowing at club level from the Sydney Rowing Club.

 Larsen rowed in state representative eights for New South Wales contesting the Interstate women's eight title at the Australian Rowing Championships for the ULVA Trophy and later the Queen Elizabeth II Cup.
-She represented her state in 1999 & 2000 and from 2002 to 2004.
-She stroked the New South Wales women's eight to victories in 2002 & 2003 and rowed at two in the winning 2004 crew.
+She represented her state in 1999 and 2000 and from 2002 to 2004.
+She stroked the New South Wales women's eight to victories in 2002 and 2003 and rowed at two in the winning 2004 crew.

 Larsen contested events in sweep boats at the Australian Rowing Championships every year from 1999 to 2004.
 She won national championship titles in the women's eight in 2000 (an AIS composite crew) and in both the coxless four and coxless pair in 2001 (in Sydney Rowing Club colours).
 At the 2003 Australian Championships she won all three women's sweep boat national titles wearing Sydney colours in composite selection crews.